TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-formatting.md

 	    </telerik:RadScheduleView.ViewDefinitions>
 	</telerik:RadScheduleView>

 And the result is:

             ![MonthViewDefinition Formatting Properties](images/radscheduleview_features_formatstringsmonthview.png)

+# TimelineViewDefinitionTimelineViewDefinition

-# TimelineViewDefinitionTimelineViewDefinitionSetting the formatting properties in TimelineViewDefinition like this:
+Setting the formatting properties in TimelineViewDefinition like this:

  __XAML__